 This must have been a sight to see!

-Ármann sat on the slope with Þórálfur, as Ármann didn't want him to compete due to his temperament and competitiveness. Þórálfur was not happy about having been ousted from the games.
+Ármann sat on the slope with Þórálfur, as he didn't want him to compete because of his temperament and competitiveness. Þórálfur was not happy about having been ousted from the games.

-Þórálfur plays a big role in the saga, and he was violent and rowdy, and completely out of control.
-He had asked Ármann for help when nobody wanted to take him in.
+Þórálfur plays a significant role in the saga, and he is violent, rowdy, and completely out of control.
+He had asked Ármann for help when no one would take him in.

 Ármann was reluctant to help him but advised him to move into a cave in a mountain south of Mt.
 Skjaldbreiður, which is now called Mt.
 Hlöðufell (formerly Mt.
 Hlaðgerðarfell).
 And that he had to stop plundering.

-Things went well until Hlaðgerður died, then Þórálfur went berserk again and started plundering and his children escaped from home. Þórir, his son, was at the games, and Bergþór, his grandson. Ármann had fostered Þórir and taught him ancient wisdom.
+Things went well until Hlaðgerður died, then Þórálfur went berserk again and started plundering, and his children escaped from home. Þórir, his son, and Bergþór, his grandson, were at the games. Ármann had fostered Þórir and taught him ancient wisdom.

 Þórálfur was eventually killed after stealing a whole lot of sheep from Skugga-Valdi, another half-troll, and refusing to return them.
 His burial mound is by the mountain named after him, Mt. Þórólfsfell.

-His son, Þórir, killed Skugga-Valdi and took up residence in his valley, which from then on was called Þórisdalur valley.
+His son, Þórir, killed Skugga-Valdi and took up residence in his valley, which was thereafter called Þórisdalur.
 You will also find Þórisjökull glacier and Lake Þórisvatn.

-I like the stories about place names in Iceland and consider these names to be a part of Iceland's soul and add life to the landscape, therefore I seek out the origin of the names.
+I like the stories behind place names in Iceland and consider these names part of Iceland's soul, adding life to the landscape; therefore, I seek out their origins.

 Be on the lookout for these place names when you drive through this area.